Sainadh-Bahadursha/Language_tutor_app/README.md

   - Fill-in-the-blank
   - Multiple Choice Questions (MCQs)
 - Students input their answers.
-- GPT-4o evaluates responses, gives correct answers, and constructive feedback.
+- GPT-4o mini evaluates responses, gives correct answers, and constructive feedback.

 ### 3. **Reading & Translation**
-- Presents prompts in a random language (English, French, Spanish, etc.).
+- Presents prompts in a telugu languague.
 - Students are asked to translate them into English.
-- GPT-4o validates the translation and offers corrections with explanations.
+- GPT-4o mini validates the translation and offers corrections with explanations.

 ## Tech Stack